Mingos-F/SFML_Shapes/README.md

-## Just somebouncy shapes
+## Just some bouncy shapes

-#Used SFML for the graphics library
+# Used SFML for the graphics library
-#Used ImGui for the ui
+# Used ImGui for the ui

 ![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)